KBNLwikimedia/Wikidata-KB-Overview/README.md

 **Contact**

-Questions or remarks can be send to Olaf Janssen, Wikimedia coordinator of the KB - olaf.janssen@kb.nl - @ookgezellig
+Questions or remarks can be sent to Olaf Janssen, Wikimedia coordinator of the KB - olaf.janssen@kb.nl - @ookgezellig

 **Reuse and licensing**